Randomized Milstein algorithm for approximation of solutions of jump-diffusion SDEs: Introduction

-In the scalar case, we consider SDEs \eqref{SDE} with coefficients that are H\"older continuous in time and Lipschitz continuous and differentiable with Lipschitz continuous derivative in space.
-Under these assumptions we provide upper bounds for the error of the randomized Milstein algorithm.
+In the current paper, we consider scalar SDEs \eqref{SDE} with coefficients that are H\"older continuous in time and Lipschitz continuous and differentiable with Lipschitz continuous derivative in space.
+Under these assumptions we provide upper $L^p$-error bounds for the randomized Milstein algorithm.
 Our assumptions are significantly weaker than any other in the literature, where it is usually assumed that the coefficients are at least twice continuously differentiable in space, cf.~\cite{Morkisz2020,PBL2010}.
-In addition to that, in case jump-commutativity condition (JCC) is satisfied, we prove optimality of the randomized Milstein algorithm among those randomized algorithms that use finitely many evaluations of the driving processes.
+If additionally the so-called jump-commutativity condition (JCC) is satisfied, we prove optimality of the randomized Milstein algorithm among those randomized algorithms that use finitely many evaluations of the driving processes.
 It turns out that randomization of the drift coefficient in time improves the convergence rate, see Remark \ref{gain_rm} and Theorem \ref{opt_rm_scalar}.
+Our numerical results match our theoretical findings.
+Most interestingly our experiments suggest that for jump-diffusion SDEs the $L^p$-convergence rate depends on $p$.

-In the multidimensional case we establish upper and lower bounds for the approximation of jump-diffusion L\'evys' areas using the trapezoidal rule.
-These error bounds imply lower error bounds for any class of coefficients of multidimensional SDEs for which the two-dimensional SDE generating the Levy's area is a subproblem.
-In particular, it implies optimality of the multidimensional Euler--Maruyama algorithm in the class of algorithms that use only finitly many evaluations of $W$ and $N$.
-Therefore, the scalar and multidimensional case can differ a lot from a point of view of optimality of algorithms under certain admissible information about $W$, $N$, and under certain regularity assumptions.
-Our numerical experiments match the theoretical results on the convergence of the randomized Milstein algorithm.
-Most interestingly our experiments suggest that for the simulation of jump-diffusion SDEs the $L^p$-convergence rate is indeed dependent on $p$.
+As a second contribution, we study the approximation of jump-diffusion L\'evys' areas.
+We establish optimality of the trapezoidal rule among those algorithms that use only a finite number of evaluations of $W$ and $N$; by this extending the results from \cite{Clark1980}.
+As these L\'evys' areas are naturally generated by a two-dimensional SDE, our result implies lower error bounds for any class of multidimensional SDEs that contain the generator as a subproblem.
+This, in turn, implies optimality of the multidimensional Euler--Maruyama algorithm among the class of algorithms that use only finitly many evaluations of $W$ and $N$.

+To summarize, the main contributions of the current paper are: \begin{itemize} \item We introduce the randomized Milstein algorithm for scalar jump-diffusion SDEs \eqref{SDE} and perform a rigorous error analysis under relatively mild assumptions on the coefficients (Theorems \ref{ThmUpperBound} and \ref{opt_rm_scalar}).
+In particular, we obtain $L^2$-optimality of the randomized Milstein algorithm. \item We prove optimality of the approximation of jump-diffusion L\'evys' areas (Theorem \ref{lb_Levy_rea}).
+This yields lower error bounds for the multidimensional case whenever L\'evys' areas appear (Remark \ref{RemMultSDE}). \item We perform numerical experiments that match our theoretical results and observe a $p$-dependence of the convergence rate. \end{itemize}